Introduction to Python for Economics¶

 R

-Are considered the leading programming languages
+Are considered the leading programming languages to

-support scientific computing
+support scientific computing.

 Pro: